• Skip to primary navigation

 Buttermilk is full of electrolytes and is a great drink to prevent dehydration.

 If you are working out in the hot summer sun, buttermilk can help the body maintain its fluid content.
-It is very versatile since you can buy it in a few different forms.
-Fresh, frozen, and powdered are all available on the market, making it easy to incorporate into any recipe.
+It is very versatile since you can buy it in several different forms.
+Fresh, frozen, and powdered are all available on the market, making them easy to incorporate into any recipe.

 Taste, texture, and flavors of Kefir and Buttermilk

-Buttermilk and kefir both have very similar tastes, with kefir being a bit tangier.
-Buttermilk has a very tart and sour taste, similar to unsweetened yogurt or sour cream.
+Buttermilk and kefir have similar tastes, with kefir being a bit tangier.
+Buttermilk tastes very tart and sour, similar to unsweetened yogurt or sour cream.

-They both have a similar appearance, being a white liquid that could be tinged a slight yellow or brown.
+They both have a similar appearance, a white liquid that could be tinged with a slight yellow or brown.

-You may also notice a slightly sour scent, but again, don’t be alarmed.
+You may also notice a slightly sour scent, but don’t be alarmed again.
 It’s perfectly normal, and drinking it won’t hurt you, and you just may find yourself a little bit surprised by the flavor and scent.

 How they’re made

-Both kefir and buttermilk require a starter material to undergo fermentation, a process during which bacteria, yeasts, or other microorganisms break down glucose molecules or sugar.
+Both kefir and buttermilk require a starter material to undergo fermentation, during which bacteria, yeasts, or other microorganisms break down glucose molecules or sugar.

 How Kefir is Made

 Homemade kefir starts with grains that are small colonies of proteins, yeast cultures, sugar, and bacteria.
-Fresh milk is added to the grains and it is left to sit out at room temperature overnight.
+Fresh milk is added to the grains and left to sit out at room temperature overnight.

-It doesn’t necessarily need to be cow’s milk, sheep or goat milk can be used as well.
+It doesn’t necessarily need to be cow’s milk, sheep or goat milk can also be used.

-Once the kefir has fermented for approximately 12 -24 hours, the active cultures are strained out.
+Once the kefir has fermented for approximately 12 -24 hours, the active cultures are strained.
 What is left behind is a smooth and tangy flavored drink that is now a good source of probiotics.

 How Buttermilk Is Made

-Buttermilk is the byproduct or liquid that’s left behind, as a result of making butter from cream.
+Buttermilk is the byproduct or liquid left behind from making butter from cream.
 As you can probably guess, this process was not sterile, resulting in a natural fermentation of the skim milk.

-The lactose, which is milk sugar in the cream would mix with bacteria in the air.
-It would then metabolize into lactic acid which is the reason for the tangy flavor.
+The lactose, and milk sugar in the cream, would mix with bacteria in the air.
+It would then metabolize into lactic acid, which is the reason for the tangy flavor.

 Today, buttermilk is made by adding lactic acid to pasteurized skim milk to increase acidity.
 This acidification gives the buttermilk its unique, tart taste and adds additional proteins to the milk.